esmero/archipelago-documentation/docs/export-to-csv.md

 ## Recommendations

-This specialty Action can be quite useful for generating CSVs to use for reviewing select batches of materials found in your repository, but it is not intended to be used to generate an output of all of your Archipelago repository's digital objects and collections.
-Depending on the size of your repository, generating a CSV for all of your assets may exceed the timeout processing limits and also result in a CSV file that is unable to be opened by standard spreadsheet software such as Google Sheets or MS Excel.
+This specialty Action is quite useful for generating CSVs to use for reviewing select batches of materials found in your repository, but it is not intended to be used to generate a complete CSV containing all of your Archipelago repository's digital objects and collections.
+Depending on the size of your repository, generating a CSV for all of your assets may exceed your browser's timeout processing limits/bandwidth and also result in a CSV file that is unable to be opened by standard spreadsheet software such as Google Sheets or MS Excel.

-We would recommend using the [Find and Replace view](find_and_replace.md) to narrow down your selected ADOs more easily using the Facets available.
-We would also recommend keeping your selected batches to an amount of objects you can reasonably assess and review using your normal spreadsheet review workflows and software.
+We would recommend executing this specialty Action using Archipelago's [Find and Replace](find_and_replace.md) to narrow down your selected ADOs more easily using the Facets available for the Find and Replace interface.
+We would also recommend keeping your selected batches limited to an amount of objects you can reasonably assess and review using your normal spreadsheet review workflows and software.

 ___